On the heat kernel of a Cayley graph of $\operatorname{PSL}_2\mathbb{Z}$: The heat kernel of the Cayley graph

 \subsection{Construction of the covering}

-We observe that $\Gamma$ covers a weighted line $L_{\infty}$ on the vertex set $\Z$, where the line is essentially determined through the distance function on the graph~\eqref{CY_proj}.
+According to Fig.~\ref{fig:covering}, we observe that $\Gamma$ covers a weighted line $L_{\infty}$ on the vertex set $\Z$, where the line is essentially determined through the distance function on the graph~\eqref{CY_proj}.

-In this graphical realization, we can see that $\Gamma$ is invariant under the action of $C_2$ given by the reflection with respect to the central horizontal axis passing through the vertices $a$ and $e$, see Fig.~\ref{fig:covering}.
+In this graphical realization, we can see that $\Gamma$ is invariant under the action of $C_2$ given by the reflection with respect to the central horizontal axis passing through the vertices $a$ and~$e$.

 The resulting quotient graph $\Gamma/C_2$ is invariant under another action of $C_2$ given by the reflection with respect to its own central horizontal axis, see Fig.~\ref{fig:quotient}.
 By continuing similarly, we see that every resulting quotient graph is again invariant under a certain action of $C_2$.
 Hence, $L_{\infty}$ is the quotient weighted graph of $\Gamma$ with respect to the infinite group given by the product of infinitely many $C_2$'s, $G=C_2^{\times \infty}=C_2\times C_2\times\dotsm$.
 It is also clear that the orbits of this action are finite.
 Therefore, by Proposition \ref{Prop2}, we conclude that $\Gamma$ covers $L_{\infty}$.